chaoscalm/gramado/README.md

 because it is a small system and has only some few features, not all the features needed by a commercial operating system.

-## What are the features of Gramado Operating system?
+## What are the features of Gramado Operating System?

 The core features are: